 Ask a Conservator Day follows in the spirit of that international collaboration and exchange of knowledge.
-We’ll be acknowledging and celebrating the growth of the field inspired by the response to the flood by creating an opportunity for people to engage with conservators on social media.
+We acknowledge and celebrate the growth of the field inspired by the response to the flood by creating an opportunity for people to engage with conservators on social media.

-By using the hashtag #AskAConservator on social media platforms (such as Facebook, Twitter, LinkedIn, and Instagram), we can provide a holistic view of what conservation entails—everything from individual conservators working in private practice to multiple departments at large institutions.
+By using the hashtag #AskAConservator on social media platforms (such as Facebook, Twitter, LinkedIn, and Instagram), we work to provide a holistic view of what conservation entails—everything from individual conservators working in private practice to multiple departments at large institutions.

 - making yourself available to answer questions about conservation on your personal social media;

 - working with your institution to use their social media handles to engage with their audiences; or

 - answering questions on a livestream from your lab

 If you’re participating, let FAIC Outreach Coordinator Katelin Lee know by filling out this quick form!